AJ Ferrari

-A.J.
-Ferrari (born July 24, 2001) is an American freestyle wrestler and folkstyle wrestler who competes internationally at 92 kilograms and collegiately at 197 pounds.
+Albert “AJ” Ferrari (born July 24, 2001) is an American freestyle wrestler and folkstyle wrestler who has competed internationally at 92 kilograms and collegiately at 197 pounds and heavyweight.
 He was previously signed by the WWE under its NIL (Next in Line) program.
-In freestyle, he claimed a bronze medal at the 2018 Cadet World Championships and was the 2020 US Junior national champion.
+In freestyle, he claimed a bronze medal at the 2018 Cadet World Championships and was the 2020 U.S. junior national champion.

 In folkstyle, Ferrari was the top-ranked high school wrestler at the time of his commitment to Oklahoma State University, where he was an NCAA Division I national champion and Big 12 Conference champion in 2021.
-In 2024, he announced his commitment to Cal State Bakersfield, where he was a Pac-12 champion and All-American, placing third at the NCAA Division I championships.
+In 2024, he committed to Cal State Bakersfield, where he was a Pac-12 champion and All-American, placing third at the NCAA Division I championships, before transferring to Nebraska.

 Amateur wrestling career

 High school

 Born and raised in Texas, Ferrari first attended Allen High School, where he became a two-time Texas state champion and claimed a Walsh Jesuit Ironman title, as well as a Cadet Fargo National Championship in freestyle wrestling.
 In 2018, Ferrari claimed a Cadet World Championship bronze medal before he and his family moved to New Jersey, where he attended Blair Academy as the top-ranked 195-pounder in the country.

-While in Blair, he claimed a Beast of the East title by beating the second-ranked wrestler in the nation Jacob Cardenas (helping to the team title) and another Ironman title (also helping to the team title).
-He then transferred to Bergen Catholic High School, where he was also dominant but not eligible to compete in the post-season, like in Blair.
+While at Blair, he claimed a Beast of the East title by beating the second-ranked wrestler in the nation Jacob Cardenas (helping to the team title) and another Ironman title (also helping to the team title).
+He then transferred to Bergen Catholic High School, where he was also dominant but not eligible to compete in the postseason, like at Blair.
 After that, he moved back to Allen, Texas, where his senior year was derailed by an ankle injury.
-In 2020, Ferrari claimed the US Junior National Championship in freestyle.
+In 2020, Ferrari claimed the U.S. junior national championship in freestyle.

 College

-In October 2019, Ferrari, the top-recruit in the country, committed to Oklahoma State University, over Rutgers, Penn State, Nebraska, and Ohio State.
+In October 2019, Ferrari, the top recruit in the country, committed to Oklahoma State, over Rutgers, Penn State, Nebraska, and Ohio State.